RAVING-Informatics/BioinformaticsMasterclass/Files_and_envs.md

    bash split_vcf.sh
    ```

-6. Challenge 🤓 Using just one line:
+6. Challenge 🤓 Use just one line to:
    1. Get the number of output files
    2. Unzip all of the files
-   >!
-Hint: everything you will need ot use has already been mentioned, and you don't need to use bcftools.
+   > Hint: everything you will need ot use has already been mentioned, and you don't need to use bcftools